 |Gross profit TTM||$-19,588,000|

 |Market capitalisation||$1.5 billion|

 TTM: trailing 12 months

-There are currently 662,458 ProAssurance Corporation shares held short by investors – that's known as ProAssurance Corporation's "short interest".
-This figure is 12.9% down from 760,785 last month.
+There are currently 1.1 million ProAssurance Corporation shares held short by investors – that's known as ProAssurance Corporation's "short interest".
+This figure is 9.1% down from 1.2 million last month.

 There are a few different ways that this level of interest in shorting ProAssurance Corporation shares can be evaluated.

 ProAssurance Corporation's "short interest ratio" (SIR) is the quantity of ProAssurance Corporation shares currently shorted divided by the average quantity of ProAssurance Corporation shares traded daily (recently around 306012.17391304).
 ProAssurance Corporation's SIR currently stands at 3.45.
 In other words for every 100,000 ProAssurance Corporation shares traded daily on the market, roughly 3450 shares are currently held short.

 However ProAssurance Corporation's short interest can also be evaluated against the total number of ProAssurance Corporation shares, or, against the total number of tradable ProAssurance Corporation shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case ProAssurance Corporation's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 ProAssurance Corporation shares in existence, roughly 20 shares are currently held short) or 0.0264% of the tradable shares (for every 100,000 tradable ProAssurance Corporation shares, roughly 26 shares are currently held short).